Gas Street Studios

 Gas Street Studios is a studio complex operated by ITV plc in Birmingham, England.
 The complex is currently only used by ITV Central for the broadcast of ITV News Central and much of the complex has been sold off for other uses.
 The complex had also previously been used for other broadcasts including the former home of CITV.

-Today only 45 ITV Central staff work at the Gas Street Studios, significantly less than in June 1997 when the studios opened and there were over 200 staff working at ITV Central studios.
+Today only 45 ITV Central staff work at the Gas Street Studios, significantly less than in June 1997 when the studios opened and there were over 400 staff working for Central Independent Television at the site.

 History

-In 1994, Central's new owners Carlton Communications acquired land on Gas Street, Birmingham, to begin work on building a new digital studio complex, with the intention of replacing Central's Broad Street studios.
-The new centre was completed in 1997, when Central West's regional news department moved from its Broad Street base.
-A tribute to the Broad Street studios was broadcast on Central News West.
+In 1993, a company called Gas Street Developments Ltd. (GSDL) acquired land bounded by Gas Street and Berkley Street and adjacent Berkley Street Gas Works.
+The original plan, as approved, was to develop the site as mixed use office space and a multistorey car park of five storeys.
+In 1994, Central Broadcasting (and latterly Carlton) approached GSDL with an interest in the site and bought the freehold.